Gujarat IT/ITeS policy 2022–2027

 The new Gujarat IT/ITeS policy was unveiled on 8 February 2022 at GIFT City, Gandhinagar by Chief Minister Bhupendra Patel.
 The objective of the policy is to strengthen the Information technology ecosystem of Gujarat and to generate 1 lakh direct jobs in the IT/ITeS sector.
-The goal is to improve IT export to 25,000 crore from 3,101 crore.
+The goal is to improve IT export from 3,000 to 25,000 crore.